 Sussita and the New Testament

-Sussita is not mentioned by name in the New Testament, but it was a member of the “Decapolis” league.
-The “Deca-polis” (Greek for “Ten-Cities”) was a political treaty of ten cities, all pagan, that were developed and supported by the Romans.
-Accordingly, Sussita a sophisticated water system, a grid of street around a main street (“Decumanos“), bath house, a theatre, and more.
+Sussita is not mentioned by name in the New Testament, but it was a member of the Decapolis league.
+The Deca-polis (Greek for Ten-Cities) was a political treaty of ten cities, all pagan, that were developed and supported by the Romans.
+Accordingly, Sussita a sophisticated water system, a grid of street around a main avenue (Decumanos), a bath house, a theatre, and more.
 Sussita continued to thrive in Christian times, and at least four churches were erected in the city in the Byzantine period.

-Furthermore, at another even Jesus cured a person who was possessed by demons.
-He casted them into swine which ran in madness into the waters of the Sea of Galilee, drowned.
+During a different encounter, Jesus cured a person who was possessed by demons.
+He casted them into swine, making them ran with madness into the waters of the Sea of Galilee, and drown.

-Since swine herders are also mentioned in the story (Mat 8:33), it had to take place in the non- Jewish around the Sea of Galilee.
-Indeed, the site of the Swine miracle is identified at Kursi, which is right next to Sussita.
-If so, perhaps Sussita is “the city” where the swine herders reported on the event (same).
+Since swine herders are also mentioned in the story (Matthew 8:33), it had to take place in the non- Jewish area around the Sea of Galilee.
+The site of the swine miracle is identified at Kursi, which is right next to Sussita.
+If so, perhaps Sussita is “the city” where the swine herders reported on the event.

-Sussita is been excavated for more then 20 years by an expedition from Haifa University.
-Until 1967 it was at the border with Syria, and to this day sign along the path to the site warn you of mines.
-The road leading the its eastern entry is not officially open, but people use it anyway.
-Especially in the spring months a visit to the site is a worth every effort.
-Carpets of blossoming flowers are bloom in and around the site.
+Sussita has been excavated for more than 20 years by an expedition from Haifa University.
+Until 1967, Sussite was at the border with Syria.
+To this day, signs along the path to the site warn you of mines.
+The road leading to its eastern entry is not officially open, but people use it anyway.
+Especially in the spring months, a visit to the site is worth every effort.
+Carpets of blossoming flowers bloom in and around the site.
 And the view of the Sea of Galilee is simply breathtaking.